facebookarchive/caffe2/_docs/getting-started/centos.md

 caffe2.python not found | You may have some PATH or PYTHONPATH issues.
-Add `/home/ec2-user/caffe2/build` to your path and that can take care of those problems. error while loading shared libraries: libCaffe2_CPU.so: cannot open shared object file: No such file or directory | Try updating your LD_LIBRARY_PATH with `export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH`
+Add `/home/ec2-user/caffe2/build` to your path and that can take care of those problems. error while loading shared libraries: libCaffe2_CPU.so: cannot open shared object file: No such file or directory | Try updating your LD_LIBRARY_PATH with `export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH` undefined reference to \`ncclReduceScatter' | This does not occur on Caffe2 building, but on linking with "libCaffe2_GPU.so" in some external projects.
+To solve this, you may install NCCL from its source bundled with Caffe2: (under the Caffe2 project directory) `cd third_party/nccl && make -j 8 && sudo make install`

 {{ outro | markdownify }}